CharlesRea/blazor-presentation/notes.md

 * It's stack based - operations push and pop values on the stack
 * We can't access the DOM or browser APIs directly - have to go via JS interop.

+### How can we build a full UI based app?
+* How do we go from basic function invocations, to creating a UI?
+* Need to do all DOM interop via JS, so can't really use Wasm only
-* It's designed to be something we can compile to
+* It's going to be too hard to do this directly - need a UI framework

-* Lots of languages can compile to it - C, Rust
+### What is Blazor?
+* Blazor is a new framework from Microsoft, for building rich interactive client-side web apps, written in C#
+* We're going to see how we can write C# code, and use .NET libraries directly in the browser
+* We'll take a look at what its' like to write a Blazor app, and take a look at how it works under the hood

+### Demo

+### How does it work?
-* How do we get C# running on this?
+* How do we get C# running on WebAssembly?

 * First need to pick a .NET runtime.
 THe mono team have been working on getting Mono running on Wasm for a while.

 * We might think we'll just compile our code directly down to WebAssembly
 * This AOT compilation is hard
   * Problems like file size, build speed
   * https://github.com/mono/mono/issues/10222 - Blazor AOT issue
   * https://github.com/dotnet/aspnetcore/issues/5466#issuecomment-639806998 - Blazor AOT issue

-* Instead, the Mono team have done work to compile the runtime itself down to webassembly
+* Let's think about how C# works - our code is compiled to an intermediate language, which is JITed to machine code at runtime by the .NET runtime
+* So, instead of compiling the C# code directly to Wasm - we can get the runtime working on Wasm
 * Then the runtime can execute your normal compiled code
 * Your app code is interpretted - no JIT.
 Does have performacne implications
 * Demo in devtools